Account

 It may help to approach estate planning as part of a conversation in which you focus on what your loved one does wish for and what they do want to happen before gently guiding them toward making an estate plan that would provide those outcomes.
 A Last Will and Testament may be a good way for your loved one to capture important decisions and openly share their wishes with family while they are still able to do so.

-Fortunately, the answer is yes, but you may want to talk to a lawyer about the potential legal issues if you are also a beneficiary.
+Fortunately, the answer is yes, but you may want to talk to a legal professional about the potential legal issues if you are also a beneficiary.
 You can find and help prepare estate planning documents on Rocket Lawyer.
 Along with a Last Will and Testament, you may wish to explore whether a Living Trust or Power of Attorney may be useful documents to meet the needs of your loved one’s estate plan.

 If you are having trouble figuring out where to start, it may help to sit down with your loved one(s) and have them go through either the Estate Planning Worksheet for Married People or Estate Planning Worksheet for Single People.
 If they can use a mobile device or computer, they can likely do much of the work on their own.
-Rocket Lawyer members can ask a lawyer any legal questions they might have, and get their legal documents reviewed.
+Rocket Lawyer members can ask a Legal Pro any legal questions they might have, and get their legal documents reviewed.
 If you plan to help, it can be helpful for you to review these documents yourself, or even make your own estate plan, before broaching the subject.

 Is an electronically signed Last Will and Testament valid?